Deepak250104/Predictive-Pulse-Harnessing-Machine-Learning-for-Blood-Pressure-Analysis/README.md

 → Reload and score each classifier on a reserved test set, using multiple metrics and confusion matrices.
 5. **Compare \& select**
 → Choose the top-performing classifier for deployment or further study.

-## Best Practices \& Tips

-- Always ensure new or deployment data is preprocessed with the same pipeline used in development, for reproducible inference.
-- Store both the fitted preprocessor and each trained model to guarantee end-to-end compatibility.
-- Keep code modular and notebooks well-commented; this aids error handling and collaboration.
-- Document results and configuration (random seeds, feature selection, split logic) for scientific rigor.

-This Markdown serves as a clear technical explanation and project map, navigable by both ML developers and reviewers.
-Let me know if you need a more specific README.md, workflow chart, or code template for any notebook phase.

-<div style="text-align: center">⁂</div>